angelvasa/AVXCAssets-Generator/README.md

 ##So time to say no to this: 😎😎😎

-**AVXCAssets Generator** takes path for your assets images and creates appiconset and imageset for you in just one click, **Give one and get all**
+**AVXCAssets Generator** takes path for your assets images and creates appiconset and imageset for you in just one click, **GIVE ONE GET ALL**

 ## A Gif is worth a thousand words 😜😜😜